cromatikap/masterkey-webextension/README.md

 * `npm install`
 * `make`

-All files necessary for using the extension are now in dist.
+All files necessary for using the extension are now in `dist` directory.
-For temporary debugging, it can be activated in Firefox (Developer Edition or Nightly) at the `about:debugging`.
+For temporary debugging, it can be activated in Firefox (Developer Edition or Nightly) at the `about:debugging` page.

 To create the xpi file: `make xpi`